-The Pupil Premium was introduced in April 2011 and is allocated to schools to work with pupils who have been registered for free school meals at any point in the last six years (known as ‘Ever 6 FSM’).
+The Pupil Premium funding is allocated to schools to support students who have been registered for free school meals (FSM) at any point in the last six years (known as ‘Ever 6 FSM’).

-The Pupil Premium is available to schools to support those pupils who fall into the categories below:
+Pupil Premium funding is available to schools to support those pupils who fall into the categories below:

-The literacy and numeracy catch-up premium provides schools with additional funding to support students who did not achieve the expected standard in their KS2 SATS assessments.
+The literacy and numeracy Catch-Up funding provides schools with additional funding to support students who did not achieve the expected standard in their Key Stage 2 SATS assessments.